 All children are disobedient and cranky sometimes, especially if they’re tired, upset or frustrated.
 But a child with ODD behaves like this a lot, and the ODD behaviour is so severe that the child has trouble doing ordinary, everyday things.

-An ODD diagnosis can be made only by a health professional such as a paediatrician, psychiatrist or psychologist.
+A diagnosis of oppositional defiant disorder (ODD) can be made only by a health professional like a paediatrician, psychiatrist or psychologist.

-To be diagnosed with ODD, a child must show a pattern of angry and cranky moods, along with negative, defiant behaviour that upsets other people.
-A child must have at least four symptoms from the following list.
+To be diagnosed with ODD, a child must have constant angry and cranky moods, along with negative, defiant behaviour that upsets other people.
+A child must also have at least four symptoms from the following list.